marcusgia2505/classsExGameInstructions/docs/Basics.rst

     - Lecturer: Registered lecturers who have received a password can login as experimenter/lecturer.
 As lecturer you can organize your account, start ready-made games and quizzes, adapt them to your liking or create new ones.
 This documentation mainly explains the possibilities and options classEx offers for lecturers.

     - Administration: Individuals entrusted with the payoff can enter the administration mode in order to disburse the monetary payoff.
 This task can be delegated to a trustworthy person by the lecturer.
-You can find further instructions `here <https://classex-doc.readthedocs.io/en/latest/020_Run_a_ready-made_game.html#disbursal-of-payoffs>`_.
+You can find further instructions in :ref:`Run:Disbursal of payoffs`.

 Password
     A registered lecturer has received a password upon registration.
 Participants are provided with their password by the lecturer.
 The password can also be used for the administration user type.